Cultural and language exchange while living like a local in Tokyo

 A experiência

-However, I immediately fell in love with the country, its values, its culture, its people, its landscapes, etc.
+However, I immediately fell in love with its values, its culture, its people, its landscapes, etc.

-I came back later as a tourist, and then I used the amazing Working Holiday Visa to experiment how it's like living here.
-It turned out to be even better than coming as a visitor, so I'm still here more than 7 years later :)
+Then I used the amazing Working Holiday Visa to experiment how it's like living here.
+It turned out to be even better than coming as a visitor, so I'm still here more than 7 year later :-)

 Como você ajuda